-Music historiography, post/colonial studies and epistemic ethics; music, global history and local geography; western musical practices in China and historico-ethno/musicological approaches; intersections between history and the archive.
+Music historiography, post/colonial studies and epistemic ethics; music and global history in but not limited to the context of modern China and East Asia; archival musicology, including intersections between history and the archive

-Yvonne rejoined the Faculty in 2017, having read Music as an undergraduate at Christ Church (1999–2002) and graduated with First Class.
-She worked at Naxos and Universal Music Hong Kong before returning to research in 2012.
-She completed her doctorate in 2016.
+Yvonne rejoined the Faculty in 2017, having read Music as an undergraduate at Christ Church (1999–2002) and graduated First Class.
+She worked at Naxos and Universal Music Hong Kong before returning in 2012 to research, completing in 2016 a PhD in Musicology at King’s College London on music and municipality in Shanghai of the 1930s and 1940s, and for which archival sources in Chinese, English, French and German were examined.
 In addition to her funded position at the Faculty as a Leverhulme Early Career Fellow, she is also an Early Career Fellow at TORCH, and a Non-Stipendiary Postdoctoral Associate in the Humanities at St Cross College.

 Liao, Y. ‘Empires In Rivalry: Opera Concerts and Foreign Territoriality in Shanghai, 1930–45.’
-In Operatic Geographies, edited by Suzanne Aspden.
+In Operatic Geographies: The Environment of Opera and the Opera House, edited by Suzanne Aspden.
 Chicago: University of Chicago Press, 2018.

 Liao, Y. ‘“Die gute Unterhaltungsmusik”: Landscape, Refugee Cafés, and Sounds of “Little Vienna” in Wartime Shanghai.’
 The Musical Quarterly 98/4 (2016): 350–94.